dvdsgl/csharp-in-style/README.md

 ## Guiding Principles

+* Be consistent.
+* Don't rewrite existing code to follow this guide.
+* Don't violate a guideline without a good reason.
+* A reason is good when you can convince a teammate.
 * Assume your reader knows C# and English.
-* Verbose != readable.
-Keep code simple and clear.
 * Prefer clarity to 'performance'.
 * Prefer clarity to .NET dogma.
 * Write comments that people want to read, with correct spelling and grammar.
-* Do not reformat existing code to meet these guidelines.

 ## Specific Guides